$0.00

 Simple Steps to Start an Independent Bible Study Habit

-The ultimate goal of Christian education is not simply to fill young minds with information but to move students from receiving faith to owning it.
+Helping youth build an independent bible study habit is the ultimate goal of Christian education, moving students past simply absorbing information so they can transition from receiving faith to owning it.
 For those teaching upper elementary and high school students, the challenge shifts from telling stories to developing disciples who can feed themselves spiritually.

 This article provides simple, actionable steps that teachers and parents can use to transition students (ages 9+) into consistent, independent Bible study.
 Establishing this personal habit is the best preparation for a lasting faith journey that extends far beyond youth group.